DETAILED ACTION

 receiving an input via an input device of the portable personal computing device as a selection of one of the jobs (See FIG. 8 and paragraph 32, in view of paragraphs 3 and 20, wherein the user selects a given form from the plurality of forms, and wherein each form defines an overall project task; see also paragraph 16, wherein each mobile device may have multiple forms);

-displaying to the first user on the display a plurality of documents associated with the selected job from which a selection of one of the documents can be made by the first user (See FIG. 8 and paragraph 32, in view of paragraphs 20–21, wherein jobs, which are stored as pages of a project form, are displayed to the user for selection);
+displaying to the first user on the display a plurality of documents associated with a selected job from which a selection of one of the plurality of documents can be made by the first user (See FIG. 8 and paragraph 32, in view of paragraphs 20–21, wherein jobs, which are stored as pages of a project form, are displayed to the user for selection);

 receiving a selection of a document from the first user via the input device (See FIG. 8 and paragraph 32, in view of paragraphs 20–21, wherein jobs, which are stored as pages of a project form, are selected by the user);

-sending a request for information from a server via a communication network, the information being identified by the selected document (See FIG. 1 and paragraphs 17–18 and 21, wherein, upon selection of a given job page, a request is submitted);
+sending a request for information from a server via a communication network, the information being identified by the selection of the document (See FIG. 1 and paragraphs 17–18 and 21, wherein, upon selection of a given job page, a request is submitted);

 receiving first information from the server, via the communications network (See FIG. 1 and paragraphs 17–18 and 21, wherein the selected job page is received, including any information on the job page; see also FIG. 2D–E and paragraph 17–18, wherein the received information includes page field information and information previously submitted by other workers);

-receiving from the first user, via the input device, an input as a selection of one or more of the displayed items (See FIG. 2D–E and paragraph 21, wherein the user selects fields of the displayed page form);
+receiving from the first user, via the input device, a first input as a selection of one or more of first displayed items (See FIG. 2D–E and paragraph 21, wherein the user selects fields of the displayed page form);

-receiving from the first user an input of new information, via the input device, the new information being of a type that is suitable to send to other users in the field (See paragraphs 17–18, wherein the worker uploads task information into the form page using the mobile device);
+receiving from the first user a second input of new information, via the input device, the new information being of a type that is suitable to send to other users in the field (See paragraphs 17–18, wherein the worker uploads task information into the form page using the mobile device);

 sending the new information to the server, via the communication network (See paragraphs 17–18, wherein the worker uploads task information indicating completion of the task, and wherein the uploaded information is stored);

-receiving second information from the server at another one of the portable personal computing device when a second user sends a request for information from the server, the information being identified by a document selected by the second user (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed in response to a selection by a subsequent user, and wherein the information is displayed for workers based on an associated identity),
+receiving second information from the server at a second portable personal computing device when a second user sends a request for information from the server, the information being identified by a document selected by the second user (See FIG. 2D–E and paragraphs 17–18 and 21, wherein the selected job page is displayed in response to a selection by a subsequent user, and wherein the information is displayed for workers based on an associated identity),

 One of ordinary skill in the art would have recognized that applying the known technique of Savage would have yielded predictable results and resulted in an improved system for the same reasons as stated above with respect to claim 1.